Please read these before submitting an application

 - If I have other health care experience such as an EMT I or II, Paramedic, military medical service, or volunteer hours do I need a CNA?

 It depends on the skills you have acquired.
 We have an approved curriculum and you must demonstrate you meet the CNA skills requirements (PDF).

 - How are Admissions decided?

 Admission to the Nursing Program is based on a 100 point system.
-There are 4 sections of your application: Science GPA, Overall GPA, Essays and the TEAS Exam (Test of Essential Academic Skills).
+There are 4 sections of your application: Pre-requisite GPA, Overall GPA, Essays and the TEAS Exam (Test of Essential Academic Skills).
 See Instructions for Pre-licesnure BSN Application.

 - How is my GPA converted to points?

-We take your science GPA and your overall GPA and multiply them each by 6.25 up to a maximum of 25 points.
+We take your pre-requisite GPA and your overall GPA and multiply them each by 6.25 to get a maximum of 25 points.

 - How many people do you admit?